istio/istio.io/content/en/docs/ops/best-practices/security/index.md

 ### Understand path normalization in authorization policy

-The enforcement point of authorization policy is the Envoy proxy which is different from the actual resource access point that is usually in the backend application.
+The enforcement point of authorization policies is the Envoy proxy which is different from the actual resource access point that is usually in the backend application.
 A policy mismatch happens when the Envoy proxy and the backend application interprets the request differently.